adhinjb7/CS-2613_Exploration_Activity/README.md

 Scikit-learn provides simple and efficient tools for data analysis, data mining, and predictive modeling.
 It is designed to be easy to use while still offering powerful functionality.
 The library is built on top of other core Python scientific libraries such as NumPy, SciPy, and Matplotlib which allow it to perform numerical computations and data visualization efficiently.

-In this project, Scikit-learn is used to implement a regression model that learns from real-world data and makes predictions based on that data.
+In this project, Scikit-learn is used to implement multiple machine learning models, including:

+- Linear Regression (for predicting continuous values)
+- Decision Tree Classifier (for classification tasks)
+- MLP Classifier (a neural network model)

 ## How does someone run your program?